GfellerLab/EPIC/README.md

 Package implementing EPIC method to estimate the proportion of immune, stromal, endothelial and cancer or other cells from bulk gene expression data.
 It is based on reference gene expression profiles for the main non-malignant cell types and it predicts the proportion of these cells and of the remaining "other cells" (that are mostly cancer cells) for which no reference profile is given.

+This method is described in the publication from *Racle et al., 2017* available at <https://elifesciences.org/articles/26476>.

 Usage
 -----